 Investing in your professional growth is also worth the money.
 Often, entrepreneurs bring specific expertise to their ventures, such as product knowledge, operations or sales.

 Rarely, though, are entrepreneurs good at everything—and while there are many excellent, free resources available, sometimes particular challenges or schedules limit your ability to learn what you need to know.
-Organizations such as BusinessBlocks and MBA Central offer paid, online business courses and coaching that can help you grow as a business owner.
+In addition, Community Development Financial Institutions (CDFIs) and business support organizations, including Pursuit, host regular webinars and workshops designed specifically for small business owners.

-- Individualized coaching (particularly in financial management, if that’s a weakness)
+- Individualized coaching (particularly in financial management to build a stronger foundation for the future)

-- Enrollment in a high-quality, comprehensive program, with cohorts of business owners to create a supportive learning environment
+- Enrolling in comprehensive programs with cohorts of fellow business owners

 4. Retain a lawyer